Arcadia-Science/toxin-facilitators/README.md

 ## Accessory sequences analysis
 We further filter/investigate the accessory sequences clusters identified in `accessory-toxin-proteins-clustering_cluster.tsv`.
 The objective is to characterize the diversity of species and toxin within each clusters.
 In other word we want to understand if accessory sequences in each cluster are associated with the same species and if they are accessory sequences of the same toxin (as identified by the toxin-clusering).
-This analysis is performed in the custom R script `Accessory_sequence_diversity_analysis.R` and requires the input files: ` Clusters_Accessory_05022023.csv` (reformated output of the accessory sequences clustering), `Cluster_Acc_Ref_PFAM.csv` (Pfam annotations of the accessory sequences clusters) and `Origin_data_accessory_seq_clusters.csv ` (Toxin information for accessory sequences - indicates for each present accessory sequence what is the toxin an accessory sequence is expected to be associated with according to the cluster reference toxin of the toxin-cluster where the accessory sequence is from).
+This analysis is performed in the custom R script `Accessory_sequence_diversity_analysis.R` and requires the input files: ` results/Results_R_Analysis/Clusters_Accessory_05022023.csv` (reformated output of the accessory sequences clustering), `metadata/R_scripts_data/Cluster_Acc_Ref_PFAM.csv` (Pfam annotations of the accessory sequences clusters) and `metadata/R_scripts_data/Origin_data_accessory_seq_clusters.csv ` (Toxin information for accessory sequences - indicates for each present accessory sequence what is the toxin an accessory sequence is expected to be associated with according to the cluster reference toxin of the toxin-cluster where the accessory sequence is from).
 This script produces the Pub's Figures 4 and 5 as well as Table 2.
 This scripts uses the R packages: `tidyverse`, `ggplot2`,`dplyr` and `plotly`.

 ### Cluster filtering based on Pfam annotation